Amex Gold to Platinum upgrade offer

 My Citi Prestige earns more points on dining and groceries

-I earn more points and Citi has several transfer partners in common with Amex.
+I earn more points and Citi ThankYou rewards has several transfer partners in common with Amex Membership Rewards.
 Using the Citi Prestige made more sense.

-The new Amex Gold dining credits don’t work for me
+The new Amex Gold dining credits aren’t great

-In addition to a $75 annual fee increase (see Rates & Fees), Amex Gold cardholders get some (contentious) new perks.
-While I personally like Dunkin Donuts, I only ever go there when I’m transiting an airport.
-So the $7 monthly Dunking Donuts credit doesn’t really excite me or justify the fee increase.
-I also don’t use Resy, so the $100 credit is wasted on me.
+In addition to a $75 annual fee increase, Amex Gold cardholders got some new perks.
+While I personally like Dunkin’ Donuts, I only ever go there when I’m transiting through an airport.
+So the $7 monthly Dunkin’ Donuts credit didn’t really justify the fee increase for me.
+I also don’t use Resy, so I had no use for the $100 credit.

-If given the choice between Dunkin Donuts and coffee at a Centurion Lounge, I’lll pick the latter.
+If given the choice between Dunkin’ Donuts and coffee at a Centurion Lounge, I would choose the latter in a heartbeat.

-I occasionally used the monthly $10 dining credits at Shake Shack and Milkbar (when I was in New York) but those restaurants have been replaced with a Five Guys credit.
+When I travel to New York, I occasionally used the monthly $10 dining credits at Shake Shack and Milkbar, but those restaurants have been replaced with Five Guys.
 I’ve never been to a Five Guys and am not a burger person unless it’s In-N-Out.
-So the new monthly dining credit was a downgrade for me.
+So the new monthly dining credit wasn’t working for me.

 The Amex Platinum Card is a better fit (for now)

 Over the past year, I’ve found myself at airports with Centurion lounges and no way to get in.
-Don’t get me wrong: I love a Priority Pass lounge (or restaurant credit), but Centurion lounges are often a better option.
+Don’t get me wrong: I love a Priority Pass lounge (or restaurant credit), but Centurion lounges are often less crowded and nicer.

-While I don’t love the Amex Platinum’s $695 annual fee, I know I can partially offset it by taking advantage of the monthly Uber Cash ($200 annually), $200 airline fee credit, $200 hotel credit via Amex FHR, and $20 monthly entertainment credits.
-Terms apply.
+While I don’t love the Amex Platinum’s $695 annual fee, I know I can partially offset it by taking advantage of the annual $200 Uber Cash (disbursed monthly), $200 airline fee credit, $200 Amex FHR hotel credit, and $20 monthly entertainment credits.

 In the past, Amex FHR has offered me tremendous savings and perks on hotel bookings.
 I’ve received the third night free, valuable room upgrades, complimentary breakfast, activity credits, and more.

-Those extra perks really improved my experience at hotels where I didn’t have hotel elite status and justified upgrading from my Amex Gold to Platinum.
+Those extra perks really improved my experience at hotels where I didn’t have hotel elite status.
+They were enough to justify upgrading my Amex Gold to Platinum.

 Should you upgrade from Amex Gold to Platinum?